Linus4world/adventourio/backend/README.md

 2. Select either GET or POST.
 3. For **server url** use `http://localhost:5000/` and append the endpoint you want to querry, e.g. `http://localhost:5000/join/12345`.
 4. You can also define a **body** for POST requests.
 Set the **content type** to `raw` and select `JSON`.
-5. After you click send the response of the request should be displayed below.
+5. After you click "Send" the response of the request should be displayed below.
 *NOTE: You can see possible server errors in the console where the server was started!*

 You can also send GET or POST request with the command line using `curl`.
 The equivalent of the example above would be: